danilwhale/sharpcraft/README.md

 ﻿## SharpCraft
-### clone of minecraft, but on raylib (5.0) and c# (.net 8)
+### voxel game (yet another minecraft clone) on raylib (5.0) and c# (.net 8)

-this is a clone of minecraft (ancient versions), that is using own codebase, only some parts are ~~stolen~~ grabbed from original source code, because I have no clue how to reimplement them lol
+project won't evolve on minecraft branch anymore, I will add content that I want. just copying existing game on different tools isn't that interesting, is it?

 ## found a bug?
 please report it in issues!!!!!!!